eminmtas/aligned_layer_tendermint/README.md

 * jq

 ### Steps
+To set up a validator node, you can either run the provided script setup_validator.sh, or manually run the step by step instructions (see below).
+The script receives two command line parameters: the name for the validator, and the stake amount.

+CAUTION: The script is not yet functional.
+The validator cannot ask for tokens automatically yet.

 In order to join the blockchain, you need a known public node to first connect to.
 As an example, we will name it `blockchain-1`.